HedgehogDevelopment/HedgehogDevelopment.github.io/razl/comparing-v4.markdown

 | ![](/Images/Razl/compare10.PNG) | **Block** - No action can be performed.
 This is normally due to a field existing in one instance but not the other instance. |

 ### The Field Value Editor
 The field value editor allows the user to edit field values before selecting them to be moved between servers.
-This is very useful for complex sitecore fields like multi-list and renderig fields.
+This is very useful for complex sitecore fields like multi-list and rendering fields.
 The field value editor will choose an the appropriate editor for the field type.

 #### Text Field Editor
 The **Text Field Editor** allows the user to view field values side-by-side.
 The user can move the entire field from one server to the other by using arrows, or edit the contents of either field by clicking on the field and entering new text.